ComposableFi/networks/README.md

 With nix chain-registry can be used as need with one liner.

 NIX allows to override inputs to replace local devnet ports as needed and validate there is no overlap.

+During JSON generation it checks all ports and urls are unique.